kevfev/AutomanPy/README.md

 * **est** 	- AutoMan's estimate value
 * **cost**	- the cost to complete the task
 * **conf** 	- the confidence interval of the estimate

 For `OverBudget` outcomes:
 * **need** 	- the amount needed for AutoMan to continue attempting to obtain an estimate
 * **have** 	- the current amount budgeted for the task

 #### EstimateOutcome Class Methods
-`EstimateOutcome.isConfident()`
+`python EstimateOutcome.isConfident()`
 ##### Description
 	Indicates if the outcome of the task is a confident estimate
 ##### Return Type
 	`boolean` : True if the outcome met the desired confidence level and interval, False otherwise

-`EstimateOutcome.isLowConfidence()`
+`python EstimateOutcome.isLowConfidence()`
 ##### Description
 	Indicates if the outcome of the task is a low confidence estimate
 ##### Return Type
 	`boolean` : True if the outcome was a low confidence estimate, False otherwise

-`EstimateOutcome.isOverBudget()`
+`python EstimateOutcome.isOverBudget()`
 ##### Description
 	Indicates if the outcome of the task is over budget or not
 ##### Return Type
 	`boolean` : True if the outcome was over budget, False otherwise